mekomsolutions/openmrs-module-initializer/README.md

 ###### Header `Display precision`

 **NOTE** The concept will be considered as a candidate to be a concept numeric if and only if its data type is set to `Numeric`.

+Below are the headers specific to concepts complex:
+###### Header `Complex data handler`
+This should be the class name of a valid complex data handler class at runtime.
+Eg. `ImageHandler`, `BinaryDataHandler`, ... etc.
+See [here](https://github.com/openmrs/openmrs-core/tree/95641959f3a15ba5ae1a23d694114b9dbc466f12/api/src/main/java/org/openmrs/obs/handler) for the list of handlers shipped with Core 2.x.

+**NOTE** The concept will be considered as a candidate to be a concept complex if and only if its data type is set to `Complex`.

 ---